tbidne/shrun/README.md

 You will need `ghc` and `cabal-install`.
 From there `shell-run` can be built with `cabal build` or installed globally (i.e. `~/.cabal/bin/`) with `cabal install`.

-The project is set to build with `-Werror` in `cabal.project`, so if for some reason that's a problem, you can disable this with `cabal build --ghc-options="-Wwarn"`.

 ## Stack

 Like `cabal`, `shell-run` can be built locally or installed globally (e.g. `~/.local/bin/`) with `stack build` and `stack install`, respectively.